Corbyville, Ontario

 Corbyville is a community located within the City of Belleville, Ontario.
 Its origins begin when Henry Corby immigrated to Canada.
-Corby had been a baker in England and when he arrived in Belleville in 1832, set up a small food shop.
+Corby had been a baker in England and when he arrived in Belleville in 1832, he set up a small food shop.
 After serving in the Rebellion of 1837 he bought a Saint Lawrence steamer named the Queen which he operated for four years.